Notion vs Airtable for Client Database Management 2026

 What Are the 2026 Pricing Differences Between Notion and Airtable for Agency Teams?

-Airtable's Business tier at $54/month per seat (billed monthly) or $45/month on annual contract unlocks advanced automation features, enterprise integrations, and superior API access—justifying the premium only for agencies running complex structured data workflows that require JavaScript scripting, SCIM provisioning, or audit logs.
+Airtable's Business tier at $54/month per user (billed monthly) or $45/month on annual contract unlocks advanced automation features, enterprise integrations, and superior API access—justifying the premium only for agencies running complex structured data workflows that require JavaScript scripting, SCIM provisioning, or audit logs.
 Most boutique agencies with 5-20 clients won't need this level of automation infrastructure.

 Database capacity refers to the total number of structured records a platform can store per workspace, measured in rows (Airtable) or blocks (Notion), with practical limits affecting how many client profiles, projects, and deal records you can maintain before hitting performance degradation or requiring tier upgrades.